5th November 2007

 Add your own comment!
 Your opinion is as valid as anyone elses, so come on... let me know what you think.

-**PLEASE NOTE: I use Akismet and other spam-comment blockers.
-If your comment does not show up it may be that Akismet has determined that it is spam due to your IP address, your links, or the words you use.
+**PLEASE NOTE: Due to the high amount of comment spam I receive I am currently moderating ALL comments, so please be patient, and I WILL respond. in addition I use Akismet and other spam-comment blockers.
+If your comment does not eventually show up it may be that Akismet has determined that it is spam due to your IP address, your links, or the words you use.
 If you're not a spammer, drop me a note via my Contact Form and I'll respond personally.

 Your email address will never be displayed.
 Please use a name/pseudonym so that it is easier to distinguish between different anonymous comments.
 Thanks for commenting!